0xb120/cheatsheets_and_ctf-notes/Readwise/Articles/Stefan Schiller - Who Are You The Importance of Verifying Message Origins.md

 ---
 author: Stefan Schiller
+aliases:
-aliases: [Who Are You?
-The Importance of Verifying Message Origins]
+  - Who Are You?
+The Importance of Verifying Message Origins
-tags: [readwise/articles]
+tags:
+  - readwise/articles
 url: https://www.sonarsource.com/blog/who-are-you-the-importance-of-verifying-message-origins
-date: 2024-08-20
+created: 2024-08-20
 ---
 # Who Are You?
 The Importance of Verifying Message Origins